El Hierro Launch Centre

-El Hierro Launch Centre (in Spanish: Centro de Lanzamiento Espacial de La Isla de El Hierro) is a proposed project by Instituto Nacional de Técnica Aeroespacial (INTA) to create a spaceport on the island of El Hierro, called the "Meridian Zero Island" as it was the westernmost position of the known world.
+El Hierro Launch Centre (in Spanish: Centro de Lanzamiento Espacial de La Isla de El Hierro) is a proposed project by Instituto Nacional de Técnica Aeroespacial (INTA) to create a spaceport on the island of El Hierro, part of the Canary Islands.
 It would be located in the south of the island, in the area of Tacorón, 5 km from La Restinga. in the municipality of El Pinar, Canary Islands.
 It is being proposed as a center of civil use exclusively, for the launch of micro- and nanosatellites with scientific or commercial objectives, such as telecommunications or Earth observation.

 The launch location would allow reaching polar orbit with a margin, without affecting the countries of West Africa.
 It could also be launched into an inclined equatorial orbit.
 Other conditions that make the island a good location are the small population of the island, and the reduced maritime and air traffic, as only one airway passes over the island's airspace.
 El Hierro's climate also favors launch operations with annual averages of 2382 light hours, only 22 days with rainfall and a mostly stable temperature.

 It would allow reaching a polar, heliosynchronous or geostationary orbit.
 The launch azimuth angles could be from 181° to 197° and from 216° to 323°.
 Other angles would not be possible due to overflights from the other Canary Islands, Africa and Europe.
 However, angles between 160° and 181° could be used with the consent of African sovereignties.